-At least one general meeting shall be held per year to elect new officers; elections for all offices shall be held no less than three weeks before the last day of exams of spring semester.
-Officer turnover will occur on the last day of the spring semester.
-Before the voting of each office occurs, the current President shall 1) read officer duties from the constitution, 2) ask for nominations and allow all nominees to accept or reject nominations, 3) distribute a ballot via Google forms or other program to all voting members.
-The President shall then announce new officers.
+At least one general meeting shall be held per year to elect new officers.

+- Elections shall be held before the last day of exams of Spring semester for all offices. - Officer turnover will occur on the last day of the Spring semester - Before the voting of each office occurs, the current president shall: - 1.
+Read the officer duties from the constitution - 2.
+Ask for nominations, and allow all nominees to accept or reject nominations - 3.
+Distribute a ballot via Google forms or other program to all voting members - 4.
+Announce new officers